 When certain conditions are met, these “social hosts” can be held accountable under state statutes designed to encourage safe and responsible drinking through the imposition of civil liability.
 Georgia’s social host alcohol laws are commonly known as Dram Shop Laws.

-Serving Alcohol Can Result in a Social Host Liability Claim
+Serving Alcohol Can Result in a Restaurant, Bar, or Social Host Liability Claim

 When alcohol consumption results in a car accident, in certain cases Georgia law allows the victim to recover compensation from not just the driver but the third party who provided the alcohol.
 Under O.C.G.A. § 51-1-40, known as the Georgia Dram Shop Act, when someone “willfully, knowingly, and unlawfully sells, furnishes, or serves alcoholic beverages” to a person who is under 21 or who “is in a state of noticeable intoxication” knowing that person will soon be driving a vehicle, the server can be held liable for injuries or damages.